haghard/location-tracker/README.md

 b) Transient nodes use that `identity`(dot) when it updates `ReplicatedVehiclePB`.

-## Safe retirement
+#### Safe node retirement
-A transient node that wants to leave should promise that it won't write.
+A transient node that wants to leave should promise that it won't write again.
 Transient nodes should mark its dots as `inactive`.

 2. Replace  HybridTime